top of page

 Day 4: Rabat

 Spend a full day exploring Rabat, which was founded in the 12th century by the Almohads and later served as a French administrative centre.
 It centres around a laid-back medina and an atmospheric Kasbah district that is designated as a UNESCO World Heritage Site.
-Witness the 12th-century minaret of the Hassan Tower and the magnificent Mausoleum of Mohammed V before soaking up the sweeping views across the Atlantic Ocean.

 Additional Rabat travel inspiration can be found here.